-- 30.1 The Common Seal of the Council shall be kept by the Chief Executive who shall be responsible for its safe custody. - The Chief Executive may authorise the Head of Legal and Regulatory Services as Proper Officer of the Council to affix the Common Seal to any document which requires to be sealed in order to give effect to a decision of the Council.
+- 30.1 The Common Seal of the Council shall be kept by the Chief Executive who shall be responsible for its safe custody. - 30.2 The Chief Executive may authorise the Chief Governance Officer as Proper Officer of the Council to affix the Common Seal to any document which requires to be sealed in order to give effect to a decision of the Council.